PS5 transforms into a PC with Linux thanks to an exploit

 Steam runs on your PS5, but don't tell Sony 🎮

 Yes, you read that right: you can play Steam titles and emulators on your PS5 as if it were a living room PC.
-But before you get excited, remember that you need a launch console with firmware from two years ago, a home DNS server, and the patience of a monk.
+But before you get excited, remember you need a launch console with firmware from two years ago, a homebrew DNS server, and the patience of a monk.
 If you have a PS5 Slim or one with recent firmware, forget it.
 It's like having an F1 car but only being able to use it in an empty parking lot on Sundays at 3 AM.